ouseful-testing/Xouseful-testing.github.io/_talks/travelling_talesman.md

 ---
-name: Travelling Talesman
+name: Idiot Quest
 speakers:
   - Travelling Talesman
 categories:
   - Storytelling
-  - Ages 5+
+  - Ages 8+
 ---

 Myths, legends, and folktales...
 The Travelling Talesman makes it over from the West Country to the Island, bringing a selection of tales for all ages to our first Somewhen Stroytelling Festival.